-I flew on a direct AA flight from KL to Luang Prabang and I arrived in the morning in late January.
-It was close to 15 Degrees Celcius and based from my understanding, the months of November - January is the perfect time to visit Luang Prabang.
-It was still too early for me to check-in so I ventured out to the main town to familiarize myself with the streets and to hunt for local food.
+I flew on a direct AA flight from KL to Luang Prabang and arrived in the morning in late January.
+It was close to 15 Degrees Celsius and based from my understanding, the months of November - January is the perfect time to visit Luang Prabang.
+I stayed at Vongprachan Guesthouse which takes less than 10 mins of walking to the main town.
+It's quiet and the 8-bed mixed dorm (with attached bathroom) is spacious.
+It was still too early for me to check-in so I ventured out to the main town to familiarize myself with the streets and to hunt for breakfast.

 Being in a different country, I've always reminded myself to eat the local food but I failed this time around.
 Spotted a cafe, Joma Bakery Cafe which has a strong influence of French patisserie.
 It was slightly over my budget for a breakfast but worth it :D

 Continued my walk around the town.
 You'll be able to see heaps of pretty cafes, boutique hotels, and temples.
-Bear in mind that some of the temples in Luang Prabang has an entrance fee.
+Bear in mind that some of the temples has an entrance fee.
 So be prepared to keep some loose change with you.

-I was told by some backpackers that Mt.
-Phousi is a great spot to witness the sunset.
+I hung out at Utopia Lounge in the afternoon and mingled around.
+Great place to relax with a view of the river.
+I was told that Mt.
+Phousi is a good spot to witness the sunset.
 But I didn't do it because it gets crowded anyway.
 Decided to watch the sunset along the Mekong River the next day instead :D

-Before taking a river cruise, DO take note to talk business with the boatman before starting the journey.
+Before taking a river cruise, DO talk business with the boatman before starting the journey.
 Once finalized, pay him right away.
-Best still, take a picture of you giving him the money if you think it looks silly but just to be on the safe side, just do it.
-I did a mistake for negotiating a fairly good deal and didn't pay him beforehand.
-The moment I wanted to pay him when we got back, he gave me a different price and mentioned that it was never finalized by him.
+I know this may sound silly but take a picture of yourself giving the money to him.
+But just to be on the safe side, just do it.
+I did a mistake negotiating a fairly good deal and didn't pay him beforehand.
+When I wanted to pay him when we got back, he gave me a different price and mentioned that it was never finalized by him.

-With disappointment, I hung out by the river with some locals and waited to watch the sunset.
+Despite being upset with the boatman, I moved on and hung out by the river with some locals and waited to watch the sunset :D

-Wake up at 5.30 in the morning so you could witness the Buddhist alms giving ceremony at the main street of Luang Prabang.
+Wake up at 5.30 in the morning so you could witness the Buddhist alms giving ceremony at the main street of the town.
 Head back to your room to continue your sleep if you're feeling lazy either way stay up and witness the sunrise after!
-Take a walk around the town and do hunt for a bowl of pho for breakfast to kick-start to a pho-bulous day! :D The cheapest bowl of pho I've had was 20K Kip and this time around, it was 25K Kip with an additional 15K Kip for a hot cuppa of Laotian coffee.
+Take a walk around the town and do hunt for a bowl of pho for breakfast to kick-start to a pho-bulous day! :D The cheapest bowl of pho I've had was 15K Kip and this time around, it was 20K Kip with an additional 10K Kip for a hot cuppa of Laotian coffee.